What you need to upload and how to make sure it's correct

 Certifying your documents

-If your uploaded documents aren’t certified, we’ll contact you to request replacements.
+If your uploaded documents aren’t certified correctly, we’ll contact you to request replacements.
 This will extend the processing time of your application.

 How to certify a document

 The statement "I certify that this is a true copy of the original document seen by me"